Skip to contents

 Arguments

-vector of corresponding size with the quantiles for which predictions were made.
-If this does not contain the median (0.5) then the median is imputed as being the mean of the two innermost quantiles.
+Vector of of size N with the quantile levels for which predictions were made.
+Note that if this does not contain the median (0.5) then the median is imputed as being the mean of the two innermost quantiles.

 Value